CalGEM Order No. 1118 (PDF)

-Although the Division of Oil, Gas, and Geothermal Resources (DOGGR) and the California Public Utilities Commission (CPUC) have concurred that the prohibition on injection at the Aliso Canyon natural gas storage facility should be ended, the Southern California Gas Company must meet requirements specified in the State Oil & Gas Supervisor's Formal Order No. 1118 before and after injection commences.
+Although the Geologic Energy Management Division (CalGEM, formerly DOGGR) and the California Public Utilities Commission (CPUC) have concurred that the prohibition on injection at the Aliso Canyon natural gas storage facility should be ended, the Southern California Gas Company must meet requirements specified in the State Oil & Gas Supervisor's Formal Order No. 1118 before and after injection commences.
 The requirements include the tests and temporary actions that follow.

 Immediately before injection resumes